Oboe: History

 The regular oboe first appeared in the mid-17th century, when it was called a hautbois.
 This name was also used for its predecessor, the shawm, from which the basic form of the hautbois was derived.
 Major differences between the two instruments include the division of the hautbois into three sections, or joints (which allowed for more precise manufacture), and the elimination of the pirouette, the wooden ledge below the reed which allowed players to rest their lips.

-The exact date and place of origin of the hautbois are obscure, as are the individuals who were responsible.
+The exact date and location of origin of the hautbois are obscure, as are the inventors.
 Circumstantial evidence, such as the statement by the flautist composer Michel de la Barre in his Memoire, points to members of the Philidor (Filidor) and Hotteterre families.
 The instrument may in fact have had multiple inventors.
 The hautbois quickly spread throughout Europe, including Great Britain, where it was called hautboy, hoboy, hautboit, howboye, and similar variants of the French name.
 It was the main melody instrument in early military bands, until it was succeeded by the clarinet.

 The standard Baroque oboe is generally made of boxwood and has three keys: a "great" key and two side keys (the side key is often doubled to facilitate use of either the right or left hand on the bottom holes).
 In order to produce higher pitches, the player has to "overblow", or increase the air stream to reach the next harmonic.
 Notable oboe-makers of the period are the Germans Jacob Denner and J.H.
 Eichentopf, and the English Thomas Stanesby (died 1734) and his son Thomas Jr (died 1754).
 The range for the Baroque oboe comfortably extends from C4 to D6.
-With the resurgence of interest in early music in the mid-20th century, a few makers began producing copies to specifications taken from surviving historical instruments.
+In the mid-20th century, with the resurgence of interest in early music, a few makers began producing copies to specifications taken from surviving historical instruments.